inspired-consulting/threat_shield/README.md

 If you use asdf, you can install these dependencies with `asdf install`.

-You also need to setup a PostgreSQL database.
+You also need to set up a PostgreSQL database.
 For local development, you can use Docker, e.g.:

 ```bash
 docker run -e POSTGRES_USER=threat_shield -e POSTGRES_PASSWORD=secret -e POSTGRES_DB=threat_shield -p 5432:5432 --name threat-shield-db -d postgres:14